kavyaviju/swiftcode/README.md

 # swiftcode
-//variables
+variables
-var l : Int = 10
+//var l : Int = 10

-print(l)
+//print(l)
-l = 20
+//l = 20
-var a = 10
+//var a = 10
-a = 20
+//a = 20
-print(a)

-    //constants
+//print(a)
+constants
-    //let is the keyword for constants let b = 10 print(b)
+let is the keyword for constants
+//let b = 10
+//print(b)
-    //let is a constant cant change the keyword var c = 10.00 print(c) var d : Float = 10.97393729
+    let is a constant cant change the keyword
-print(d)
+//var c = 10.00
+//print(c)
+//var d : Float = 10.97393729
+//print(d)

-var e : String = "this is how strings work" print(e)
+//var e : String = "this is how strings work"
+//print(e)
-    //this covers how variables work in swift
-    //this also covers strings and integers in swift
-    //multi line strings in swift
+    this covers how variables work in swift this also covers strings and integers in swift multi line strings in swift
-var f = """
+//var f = """
-    this is how
+    //this is how
-    multi line Strings work
+   // multi line Strings work
-    in swift
+    //in swift
-    """
+    //"""
 print(f)
     //to print multi line stirngs with out any break var g = """